caverac/agd-doc/dataprep.rst

 datacube and store the spectral information.
 The necessary parameters to specify here are:

-1. ``FILENAME_DATA``: the fits filename of the target data cube.
+1. ``FILENAME_DATA``: the fits filename of the target data cube

 2. ``FILENAME_DATA_GAUSSPY``: the filename to store the GaussPy-friendly data in

-3. ``RMS``: estiamte of the RMS uncertainty per channel for constructing the error arrays
+3. ``RMS``: estimate of the RMS uncertainty per channel for constructing the error arrays

 .. code-block:: python